-Why the Texas Municipal Power Agency (TMPA) and why a coal-fired power plant?
+Why did the Texas Municipal Power Agency (TMPA) have a coal-fired power plant?

-- 10/6/73 Start of "Yom Kippur" war between Israel and Arab coalition. - 10/19/73 Support of Israel by the West leads to an oil embargo by Arab states prices of oil and gas skyrocket. - 11/7/73 President Nixon gives address outlining measures to eliminate U.S. reliance on oil imports. - 03/10/75 Bryan, Denton, Garland, and Greenville) decide to pool resources and build their own power plant to manage cost of electricity for their ratepayers. - 05/8/75 Texas passes legislation to enable creation of Texas Municipal Power Agency (TMPA), a political subdivision of the state of Texas. - June 1975 Texas passes the Surface Mining and Reclamation Act in preparation for mining of the state's lignite reserves (federal Surface Mining Control and Reclamation Act not passed until 08/3/77). - 10/14/75 Bryan, Denton, Garland, and Greenville pass concurrent ordinances creating TMPA. - 1976 Railroad Commission of Texas issues Surface Coal Mining Permit No. 1 to ALCOA (Rockdale). - 07/11/77 TMPA starts building Gibbons Creek power plant next to a coal deposit. - 11/9/78 Federal "Powerplant and Industrial Fuel Use Act" signed by President Carter.
+10/6/73 - Start of "Yom Kippur" war between Israel and Arab coalition.

+10/19/73 - Support of Israel by the West leads to oil embargo by Arab states - prices of oil and gas skyrocket.

+- 11/7/73 President Nixon gives address outlining measures to eliminate U.S. reliance on oil imports. - 03/10/75 Bryan, Denton, Garland, and Greenville) decide to pool resources and build their own power plant to manage cost of electricity for their ratepayers. - 05/8/75 Texas passes legislation to enable creation of Texas Municipal Power Agency (TMPA), a political subdivision of the state of Texas. - June 1975 Texas passes the Surface Mining and Reclamation Act in preparation for mining of the state's lignite reserves (federal Surface Mining Control and Reclamation Act passed on 08/3/77). - 10/14/75 Cities of Bryan , Denton, Garland, and Greenville pass concurrent ordinances creating TMPA. - 07/11/77 TMPA starts building Gibbons Creek power plant next to a coal deposit. - 11/9/78 Federal "Powerplant and Industrial Fuel Use Act" signed by President Carter.
 Purpose to reduce imports of petroleum. - 09/8/81 TMPA receives Texas Surface Coal Mining Permit No. 6.